Pombo-0/Game-prototype/README.md

 ### English instructions
 # HOW TO PLAY:
-- install the apk
+- install love-11.3-android.apk
-- extract the folder from the zip file
+- extract the folder from the lovegame.zip file
 - for it to work, the "lovegame" folder must be in Internal Storage.
 - there is only Android version